Community Counts: CDC Public Health Surveillance Project For Bleeding Disorders

 To participate in Community Counts, simply talk to your HTC staff.

-For more information, download our Community Counts brochure.
-Also, visit the Community Counts page on the CDC website.
+For more information, visit the Community Counts page on the CDC website.

 Community Counts is a project supported by cooperative agreement NU27DD000020 awarded to the American Thrombosis and Hemostasis Network (ATHN) in partnership with the U.S. Hemophilia Treatment Center Network (USHTCN).
 The cooperative agreement is an annual financial assistance award totaling $4,300,000, which is 100% funded by the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Health and Human Services (HHS).
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by CDC/HHS, or the U.S. Government.